 Popular Skills for Intake Specialist

-Intake Specialists report using a deep pool of skills on the job.
-Most notably, skills in Bilingual, Medical Coding, Counseling, and Microsoft Excel are correlated to pay that is above average.
-Skills that pay less than market rate include Case Management, Insurance, and Typing.
-The majority of those who know Customer Service also know Microsoft Office.
+Intake Specialists report using a large range of skills on the job.
+Most notably, skills in Bilingual, Medical Terminology, Medical Coding, and Counseling are correlated to pay that is above average, with boosts between 6 percent and 9 percent.
+Skills that pay less than market rate include Phone Support, Insurance, and Typing.
+Most people familiar with Customer Service also know Microsoft Office.

 Pay by Experience Level for Intake Specialist